|Rwanda Forest Figures

 More forest statistics for Rwanda

 Up until the early 1990s, this conservation system seemed to be working reasonably well, although non-park areas were still threatened by subsistence agriculture and fuelwood collection.
 However, the situation deteriorated drastically with the massive Tutsi-Hutu civil war that erupted in 1993.
 Although the chaos initially did not do much damage to the forest or the gorilla habitat, the mass exodus of hundreds of thousands of refugees took its toll on the environment.
 Many conservation workers fled their posts or were killed during the ethnic violence, while soldiers and refugees moved into national parks, hunting wildlife and razing forests for fuelwood and building materials.
-Akagera National Park, an area of savanna and wetland which covered about 2,500 square kilometers, was hit particularly hard by over-grazing by livestock brought by returning Tutsi exiles.
+Akagera National Park was hit particularly hard.

 All was not lost though.
 In the Nyungwe Forest Conservation Project, participation by locals sustained conservation projects even as the genocide occurred.
 According to Fimbel and Fimbel (1997), local people became stewards of the national park after the expatriate staff fled the country and protected the park from forest exploiters.